protothomasdev/XcodeBuildSettingsExtractor/README.md

 ## Setup

 First you should set up a virtual environment with `python3 -m venv ./venv` and activate it with `source venv/bin/activate`.
-Then install all required dependencies `python -m pip3 install -r requirements.txt`.
+Then install all required dependencies `pip3 install -r requirements.txt`.

 ## Usage